eric-mahoney/React-News-Aggregator/README.md

 ## Reflection

 This is a personal project I built to start learning React.
-During the course of this project, I gained knowledge of created React components and rendering them to the DOM.
+During the course of this project, I gained knowledge of creating React components, passing props between the components, and rendering them to the DOM.
 I also gained familiarity with JavaScript's fetch api and processing the json data returned in the promise.

 Currently, the application uses the following technologies: React, HTML, CSS.